KamyMouss/comp250a4/README.md

 However, the search used in the tested in the tester finds ALL instances of year or artist, without taking account overwritting.
 ### Possible solution
 I should be storing the songs with years and artists as keys, but not sure how to do this and still make it work with titles.

-## Iterator problem (fixed)
-My iterator only goes through all the individual buckets in the map, not all of the hashpairs.
-I thought i wouldnt need to since bucket already has its own iterator, but apparently we need to.

 ## values() problem
 I'm not sure if they're unique, needs to be tested.
 Refer to this https://mycourses2.mcgill.ca/d2l/le/358973/discussions/threads/604473/View